rebcabin/tangledown/README.md

 ### SOFTWARE AS DOCUMENTATION

-Tragically, the standard level of documentation in software forces every reader to reverse-engineer software.

-You say:
+Phaedrus says:

 > I give good names to functions and parameters to make my code readable.
 I use Doxygen and Sphinx to document parameters and return types. _I'm a professional!_

-And I say
+And Socrates says:

-> That's nice, but it only documents the pieces, and says nothing about how the pieces fit together.
+> That's nice, but you only document the pieces, and say nothing about how the pieces fit together.
 It's like giving me a jigsaw puzzle without the box top.
 It's almost sadistic.

-> The big picture, the rationale, the goals and objectives, the proofs, the motivation, the "what" and the "why?", the concept of operations, the architecture, the methaphorical blueprints, where is that?

 > You condemn me to reverse-engineering your software: to run it in a debugger or to trace printouts.

-> Don't make me do all that.

 ### LITERATE PROGRAMMING